VB6 to .NET Migration: Strategies, Challenges, Actuality

-But later, Microsoft abandoned Visual Basic in favour of the modern .NET Framework.
+But later, Microsoft abandoned Visual Basic in favor of the modern .NET Framework.
 The final VB release was version 6 in 1998.
 Visual Basic 6.0 IDE is not supported anymore.
-According to Microsoft, Windows supports core VB6 functionality which is “used in the majority of application scenarios” under the so-called “It Just Works” commitment.
+According to Microsoft, Windows supports core VB6 functionality which is “used in the majority of application scenarios”

 Why migrate from VB?

-Most importantly, Visual Basic might unexpectedly stop running.
+Most importantly, Visual Basic might suddenly stop running.
 As a low priority process, VB6 support is not verified extensively in Windows updates.
-And that leads to the growth of VB6 security vulnerabilities.
+And that leads to the growth of VB6 security issues.

 In 2019 a BlueKeep vulnerability in Windows was found, and a patch was released.
 But that update broke the functionality necessary for VB to run.
 Windows recommended automatic updates for security reasons.
 However, they just made VB applications to stop responding with an “invalid procedure call error”.

 It took several days for MS to release an update to address the VB issue.
 During that time, customers were left with two options – don’t run VB apps or don’t install BlueKeep-related updates and be susceptible to viruses.

 The US National Security Agency and Microsoft stated that virus attacks using BlueKeep could be similar in scale to EternalBlue-attack such as the notorious WannaCrypt.
 That “worm” encrypted the whole hard drive and demanded a ransom in bitcoins.
 No wonder it got a nickname from frustrated victims as WannaCry.